 “I thought the approach to liberal arts education was unique and spot-on; it was so much better than anything I had ever heard before.
 And of course the topography didn’t hurt,” he says.
 “It looked like a paradise here.”

 As a chaplain, Fr.
 Illo’s appreciation of the College has deepened.
-“There’s a confidence among the whole community here that comes from the Socratic Method and the way conversations about the great books continue outside the classroom,” he reflects.
+“There’s a confidence among the whole community here that comes from the Discussion Method and the way conversations about the great books continue outside the classroom,” he reflects.
 “This is a college in the original sense of lodging together, kind of like the colleges of the Middle Ages.
 It’s not just the curriculum, it’s the life.
 It’s not perfect; of course there are challenges and problems.
 But the greatest obstacle in our age — the hermeneutic of our time — is fear.
 People are afraid of running out of resources, of overpopulation, and of ruining the planet.
 People are afraid of each other, and they are afraid of God.
 Thomas Aquinas College addresses this persistent, low-grade fear not only by studying the eternal truths but by forming a true “college” of scholars who work, pray, study, and recreate together.”